Here’s another pecan pie, and since I have so many I’m naming it as such!

 If you want to take it one step further, bake the pecan pie a day ahead, let it cool completely, then freeze it and thaw it.
 For some reason, pecan pie smooths out after being frozen.
 If you don’t freeze this one, it’s still excellent.

-I used a crust recipe from Baking in America.
+I used a crust recipe from Baking in America (#ad) you can buy on Amazon and which is an awesome book.
 I didn’t fashion a rim for the pie, which is why this one looks kind of strange.
 The crust was terrific, though.
 At some point, I’ll post that recipe too.

 Another Pecan Pie